 - a "frog eye" or "mickey mouse" appearance may be seen when seen in the coronal plane due to absent cranial bone/brain and bulging orbits.

-- may show evidence of polyhydramnios: from impaired swallowing
+- may show evidence of polyhydramnios: due to impaired swallowing

 Treatment and prognosis

 Not surprisingly anencephaly is incompatible with life.
 Folic acid therapy may reduce risk of recurrence.
 There is a slight risk (~2.5%) in recurrence of a neural tube defect in future pregnancies.